kh8fb/swin-segmentation-server/tutorials/tutorial.md

      python prepare_input.py /path/to/image.jpeg airplane input_json_file.json

-Where the `classification` is one of ‘airplane’, ‘automobile’, ‘bird’, ‘cat’, ‘deer’, ‘dog’, ‘frog’, ‘horse’, ‘ship’, or ‘truck'.
+Where the `classification` is one of ‘airplane’, ‘automobile’, ‘bird’, ‘cat’, ‘deer’, ‘dog’, ‘frog’, ‘horse’, ‘ship’, or ‘truck' (The classifications from the CIFAR-10 dataset the model was trained upon).
 Your input will be stored in `input_file.json`.

 For the image segmentation models, no classification needs to provided so you just need to run